QAM/Pyxeled/README.md

 Note: Build/install the `pixel_convert` extension first (see above), otherwise the test will be skipped.

 ## Notes
-- The old `pyxeled.py`/stdin configuration flow is no longer used.
-Prefer the Python API or the Rust CLI above.
 - Example input/output folders in this repo: `examples/input_images/`, `examples/output_images/`, `examples/combined_images/`.

 ## Benchmark Guide